Discover more at Chirk Castle

 Assistance dogs are welcome to accompany their owner anywhere in the gardens or castle.
 Please ask a member of the team if you need any assistance.

-There are dog-waste bins available by the car park, along the Woodland Walk and by the Davies' Gates.
+There are dog waste bins available by the car park, along the Woodland Walk, near the Davies' Gates and close to the garden gate.
 Please make sure that you pick up after your dog and use the bins provided.
 Dog-waste left in plastic bags can be harmful to other animals.

 Your dog can enjoy a refreshing drink of water by Home Farm and up by the castle.